openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/pipelines/tiled_ensemble.md

 ```

-In this case, root should point to the directory containing training results.
-Usually that is inside `results/padim/mvtec/bottle/runX`.
+Ensure that `root` points to the directory containing the training results, typically `results/padim/mvtec/bottle/runX`.

 ## Ensemble configuration

-Ensemble is configured using the yaml file located inside `tools/tiled_ensemble` directory.
+Tiled ensemble is configured using `ens_config.yaml` file in the `tools/tiled_ensemble` directory.
-The first part of the config file contains general settings, followed by tiled ensemble specific settings.
+It contains general settings and tiled ensemble specific settings.

 ### General